 The University ensures a minimum amount of contact time with your tutors and provides guidance for contact outside of normal teaching.
 You'll receive details about office hours and how to make contact during Welcome Week.

 Student Learning Advisor

-- Consultations on writing reports, essays and your dissertation
+- Help with writing reports, essays and your dissertation

 University Academic Support

 A range of academic support is available to you at the University.
 Please visit the Student Based Services pages for more information.